 Contact DTB for more information about our shock testing facilities.

-Here at DTB, we have lightweight and medium weight hammer shock testing facilities.
+DTB has Navy-approved, in accordance with MIL-S-901D, lightweight and medium weight hammer shock testing facilities.
 For lightweight testing, we can accommodate a total of 550 lbs., including all fixturing.
 For medium weight testing, we can accommodate a total of 7,400 lbs., including all fixturing, as well.

 Our shock testing group has developed and refined the ringing plate method of producing repeatable SRSs to over 32,000 G. Our pyrotechnic shock testing facilities and mechanical shock testing machines (lightweight and medium weight) can be tailored to produce nearly any required shock pulse for your product.

 The knee of the SRS can be adjusted from 1,000-2,000 Hz, and these facilities can produce lower level ringing out to 10,000 Hz, as well.

 Test item size is never an issue in our lab.
 Items as small or large as integrated circuits or 3,400 kg (7,400 lbs.) are subject to various shock testing methods, such as the shaking profile of a truck on a potholed road, the shock of a torpedo hitting a submarine, or the controlled explosions on a spacecraft.

 DDAM is a US Navy standard procedure for shock design.
 Shipboard equipment must satisfy stringent maritime and naval requirements for durability, shock resistance, and functionality.
 Typically, the DDAM method is used to analyze shock response at the mountings of shipboard equipment, such as masts, rudders, and propulsion shafts, due to underwater explosions.
 All mission-essential equipment on surface ships and submarines must be qualified for shock loads from incidents, such as depth charges, mines, missiles, and torpedoes.